1llvmi/1llvmi/README.md

-illumi or other nicknames. english + 中文 only.
+illumi or other nicknames.
+16. english + 中文 only.

 ***
 ```
 BYI
 ```
 ✸ interest specific. we wont get along if u arent a mutual.

-✸ heavy abbreviation usage.

 ✸ no filter. swear often, rarely use reclaimed slurs.